Penal Code (Malaysia)

+The Penal Code (Kanun Keseksaan) is the primary law that codifies most criminal offences and procedures in Malaysia.
+Majority of criminal offences such as murder, theft, robbery, rape, forgery, rioting, terrorism and treason fall under the purview of this Code.
+The current form of Malaysian Penal Code was originated from the Federated Malay States Penal Code enacted in 1936, which has many similarities with the Indian Penal Code.

 Structure

 Penal Code of Malaysia, in its current form (4 June 2015), sub-divided into twenty three chapters, comprises five hundred and eleven sections (including 37 amendments).
 The code starts with an introduction, provides explanations and exceptions used in the code, and covers a wide range of offences.